Do you want to learn how to test Stripe payments on your WordPress site?

 There is a free version of the EDD plugin, which includes support for the Stripe payment gateway.
 However, if you want to grow your eCommerce business and utilize helpful conversion and optimization tools, I highly recommend grabbing an EDD Pro pass.

 There are four plans to choose from depending on your specific needs.
 An Extended Pass or higher unlocks access to the Stripe Pro payment gateway, which provides a range of more advanced features and capabilities.
-It also removes the 2% transaction fee that you have to pay when using Stripe Standard.
+It also removes the additional transaction fee that you have to pay when using Stripe Standard.

 If you currently use EDD Lite, you can follow this guide to upgrade to Pro.